ergonlogic/hosting_platform_roles/README.markdown

 ============

 Required additions to the front-end:

-- add a checkbox to the platform form: "Enable SaaS on this platform" **[redundant, to be removes]**
+- add a checkbox to the platform form: "Enable SaaS on this platform" **[redundant, to be removed]**
 - add a "SaaS" tab to the platform page that includes (for each profile available on the platform): **[done]**
     - a field for an Aegir user that will be assigned UID1 for sites created using that profile **[done]**
     - a field for the role name to assign site creators **[done]**

 When a site is created on a SaaS-enabled platform:

 - the current client will be saved as saas-client (in the site context)
 - the current client will be replaced (in the site context) by the Aegir user specified on the platform's SaaS tab for the relevant profile
 - after the site is installed, a second user will be created based on saas-client, and assigned the role specified on the platform's SaaS tab for the relevant profile **[done]**